ran190/Projet-JS/README.md

 # Projet-JS

 This code is a shell program in JavaScript that allows users to run various commands, manage processes, and list the currently running processes.
 The code uses the inquirer, child_process, and readline libraries.

-The following functionality is implemented:
+## Functionalities

 The valid commands :